Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

 Due to its limited box size, the simulation box of a given snapshot has to be stacked to achieve a sufficiently large volume, taking advantage of the periodic boundary condition.
 However, because of the periodic boundary condition the same structure can appear repeatedly if observed along a coordinate axis of the simulation box.
 Following \citet{Blaizot2005}, we apply the technique of random tiling to overcome this problem.
-For each simulation box, we apply the following transformations successively: (i) a random translation along each of the three axes; (ii) rotations of $0, \pi/2, \pi, 3\pi/2$ around each axis; (iii) the inversion of one randomly chosen axis.
-In principle, these transformations combined can prevent the presence of replicated structure along the line of sight.
 By applying this random tilling scheme many times, we can generate a set of different mock catalogs, in which the same (simulated) universe is virtually observed from different directions.

 The stacked and randomly transformed snapshots of different redshifts are then used to construct the lightcone.
 We fill in successive intervals of comoving distance with the corresponding snapshots.
 Specifically, for an interval of comoving distance,